Keyboard shortcuts

 Reconstructing State

+When you need the current state of an entity, the repository replays its events in order into a fresh aggregate instance.
 This “replay” process runs every time you load an aggregate.
-For long-lived entities, snapshots optimize this by checkpointing state periodically.
+For long-lived entities, snapshots optimise this by checkpointing state periodically.

 Benefits